touchlab/KaMPKit/docs/APP_BUILD.md

 ```

 ### 2) Build Android
-1. Open the project in Android Studio/Intellij and wait for indexing to finish.
+1. Open the project in Android Studio/IntelliJ and wait for indexing to finish.
-1. Make sure you see the run config for the android app
+1. Make sure you see the run config for the Android app
 ![](runconfig.png)
-1. Run the Android app in either the simulator or a phone.
+1. Run the Android app on either the Emulator or a phone.
 If the app builds correctly, you should see this:

 ![](Screenshots/kampScreenshotAndroid.png)

 ### 3) Build iOS

 1. Run gradle build, which builds the shared library.
-1. Open Xcode **workspace** project, `KaMPStarteriOS.xcworkspace`.
+1. Open Xcode **workspace** project in the `ios/` folder: `KaMPStarteriOS.xcworkspace`.
-1. Run the iOS app in either the simulator or a phone.
+1. Run the iOS app on either the Simulator or a phone.
 If the app builds correctly, you should see this:

 ![](Screenshots/kampScreenshotiOS.png)

 ## Did that work?

 Congratulations!
 You have a functional sample app to start working from.
-Head back to the [README.md](README.md) for
+Head back to the [README.md](README.md) for next steps.
- next
- steps.

 ### Common Issues

 One of the first things to check if you have an issue is the `local.properties` file.
-Make sure that the sdk.dir variable is pointing to your android sdk location.
+Make sure that the sdk.dir variable is pointing to your Android SDK location.

 ### Contact

-If you're having issues, you can view the [contact Document here](https://github.com/touchlab/KaMPStarter/blob/master/CONTACT_US.md) for contact information
+If you're having issues, you can view the [contact Document here](https://github.com/touchlab/KaMPStarter/blob/master/CONTACT_US.md) for contact information.